frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 City can bring you, even if they\'re at the top of the league."
 I hope that that got the message across in their language.

-"Blessed are the merciful."
-When we try to imitate the heart of Mary, the heart of Christ, we end up doing things that are really beautiful.
+"Blessed are the merciful" (Matt.
+5:7).
+When we try to imitate the heart of Mary, the Heart of Christ, we end up doing things that are really beautiful.
 We teach that sacrificial love to other people.

 Our Mother of Fair Love shows us how to have a willingness to be on the cross.
 That\'s like a summary of the whole of our faith: the willingness